tencent cloud

 Professional Edition

-The most basic authentication method requires the client to provide Username and Password when connecting.
-MQTT matches them with credentials in internal storage and accepts the client request if the match passes.
+The most basic authentication method.
+During connection, the client provides the username and password, and MQTT matches them with internally stored credentials and accepts the client request if the match passes.

 One-way Authentication: The client authenticates the server, and the authentication of the server by the client is completed through the server certificate.
 The server will use the selected certificate to establish a connection with the client.